MicrosoftDocs/office-developer-client-docs.es-ES/docs/visio/setf-function.md

 SETF( GETREF(Scratch.A1), "1,5 in \* 6 + 1 ft")

 Establece la fórmula de Scratch.
-A1 a la expresión 1,5 en \* 6+1 ft.
+A1 a la expresión 1,5 en \* 6+1 pies.

 ## <a name="example-3"></a>Ejemplo 3